-The coronavirus pandemic will have far reaching micro and macro implications which will require businesses of all sizes to reassess their budgets and forecasts to consider the impact on their going concern basis and accounts disclosure.
+The coronavirus pandemic will continue to have far reaching micro and macro implications which will require businesses of all sizes to reassess their budgets and forecasts on a regular basis to manage cash flow as well as considering the impact on their going concern basis of preparation and annual accounts disclosure.
 RSM, ICAEW and the FRC have already issued a variety of resources to assist preparers and auditors assess the going concern status used in the annual accounts so this article provides links to those and focuses on one new announcement, ie how could the relaxation of the wrongful trading laws affect management’s going concern assessment?

 What does the legislation and FRS 102 say?

 The Business Secretary announced prospective changes on 28 March 2020 to enable UK companies undergoing a rescue or restructure process to continue trading, giving them breathing space that could help them avoid insolvency.
 The draft legislation was issued in late May and received royal assent on 25 June 2020, the consequences of which we explain here.

 The changes to insolvency laws temporarily suspends the application of s214 ‘Wrongful trading’ of the Insolvency Act 1986 from 1 March 2020 for an initial period of 7 months, hence potentially limiting the risk of directors being held personally liable for losses arising from wrongful trading under the Insolvency Act when acting in good faith.
 There have been no proposed changes to the fraudulent trading laws in section 213.

 Commentary from lawyers online has suggested this change to wrongful trading laws will have little effect in practice given case law already exists to protect directors from sudden and unexpected downturns in the business, and it also mentions that other sections of the Insolvency Act 1986 (eg s213 fraudulent trading) remain in place.